JeongsooP/Community-Forensics/README.md

 Training and evaluation results can be reported to `wandb` if `--wandb_token` argument is provided.

-For a single-image evaluation-only pipeline, please check the [eval_single](https://github.com/JeongsooP/Community-Forensics/tree/eval_single) branch.
+To simply evaluate of handful of images, please check the `eval_using_huggingface.ipynb` notebook.
+You can also use the [eval_single](https://github.com/JeongsooP/Community-Forensics/tree/eval_single) branch.

 ## Usage Examples